Biscione

-The biscione ("big grass snake"), less commonly known also as the vipera ("viper"), is a heraldic charge showing on argent an azure serpent in the act of eating or giving birth to a human.
+The biscione (English: "big grass snake"), less commonly known also as the vipera, is in heraldry a charge consisting of a divine serpent with a child in its mouth; the serpent may be variously described as being in the act of swallowing the child, or the child may be emerging from its mouth.
 It is a historic symbol of the city of Milan, used by companies based in the city.

 History

 Etymologically, word biscione is a masculine augmentative of Italian feminine biscia "grass snake" (corrupted from bistia, ultimately from Latin bestia "beast").

 The charge became associated with the city after the Visconti family gained control over Milan 1277; Bonvesin da la Riva records it in his De magnalibus urbis Mediolani (On the Marvels of the City of Milan) as a Visconti symbol no later than the end of the 13th century.
 The symbol may have been derived from a bronzed serpent brought to Milan from Constantinople by Arnolf II of Arsago (Archbishop of Milan 998–1018) in the 11th century.

 One of the oldest depictions of the Biscione is in the Great Hall of the Visconti Castle of Angera.
 The hall was painted at the end of the 13th century with frescoes celebrating Archbishop Ottone Visconti's victory against the rival family of the Della Torre.
 The viper swallowing a small human figure is depicted in the pendentives of the hall.

 The biscione remained associated with the Duchy of Milan even after the Visconti line died out in the 15th century.
 The House of Sforza incorporated the symbol into their armorial after taking the duchy.

+A Renaissance Milanese writer described the insignia of the Duke of Milan in 1531: